 OVERSEEDING THE LAWN

 My favourite part of Spring lawn care is the overseeding when we add more density to our lawns and fill in any bare patches, creating a thick luscious green carpet.
 I recommend borrowing one of our free spreaders when you purchase your grass seeds, to make sure that your lawn gets an even coating.

 Wait until the ground has warmed up a bit (March, April or May) and then choose a grass seed blend that fits your area.
 We carry blends for front yards, back yards, shady or sunny areas, and all your other specific needs.
 Four weeks after you overseed, feed your lawn with a high nitrogen fertilizer.
 And make sure not to mow your lawn after seeding for at least three weeks!

 Crab Grass is an all too common problem from customers at West Coast Gardens.
 The clash of the Crab Grass can usually be traced back to one thing - cutting your lawn too short.
 If you’re overzealous with the mower, you could inadvertently be aiding the enemy.
 Those luscious grass leaves are actually providing cover for your soil from the heat of the sun.
 When they are cut very short, it not only hampers moisture retention but can also cause quick germination of any Crab Grass seeds in your lawn.

-We also recommend fertilizing at the beginning of July, for summer nutrition, as well as in the fall to help your yard survive the winter.
-Let your lawn fill up on nutrition before becoming dormant for the colder portion of the year.
 We wish you a wonderful Spring and Summer with your new and improved lawn.
 Thank you for joining us for our Spring Lawn Care Boot Camp, consider yourself graduated!